Dizziness

 In some instances, your physician may consider how those side effects could help your treatment plan.
 Patients with insomnia, for example, could receive a medical cannabis recommendation because the medicine can cause drowsiness.

-How Does Medical Weed Cause Dizziness?
+Does Medical Cannabis Cause Dizziness?

 Signs of Dizziness From Medical Cannabis